 The Science of Milk Foam

-Even though milk looks like a solution, it is actually a colloid.
-Colloids are one state of matter (gas, liquid, solid) suspended in another state of matter.
-Emulsions are a type of colloid where tiny, microscopic droplets of one liquid are evenly and stably mixed into another liquid.
-Milk is an example of a complex emulsion, where fat droplets are stabilized by proteins and suspended in water (remember fat and water will usually separate into two layers).
-The water also has a number of other proteins, minerals, and carbohydrates dissolved in it, and some of those proteins, called casein, are formed into little groups called micelles.
+Milk is a colloid.
+Colloids are one state of matter (gas, liquid, or solid) suspended in another state of matter (gas, liquid, or solid).
+Emulsions are a type of colloid where droplets of one liquid are evenly and stably mixed into another liquid.
+The droplets however are so tiny that we can’t see them, so it looks like a continuous liquid.
+Milk is an example of an emulsion, where fat droplets are stabilized by proteins and suspended in water.
+The water itself also has a number of other proteins, minerals, and carbohydrates dissolved in it.

 If you want to go even MORE into the science behind milk foam, check out the video at the bottom of the post where Them Huppertz, a principal scientist at NIZO Food Research, goes into incredible detail about this fascinating system.

-If you want to make coffee drinks, there are tons of different ways to make espresso- from fancy machines to just using strong espresso grounds in your drip coffee maker.
+If you want to make coffee drinks yourself, there are tons of different ways to make espresso- from fancy machines to just using strong espresso grounds in your drip coffee maker.
 Whichever you chose will depend on your financial situation and how much you care about coffee.
-Right now, we just do the latter.
-For frothing your milk, here are several options to choose from:

-This little thing is also a milk frother, but significantly cheaper.
-This is what we have now, and though it doesn’t make the foam as silky as a professional frother or barista would, it gets the job done.
+Electric whisks will froth milk and are significantly cheaper.
+They do not make the foam as silky as a professional steamer would, but it gets the job done.
 To use this one, you should heat the milk so your bubbles will last longer.
 How hot you heat it will depend on what you prefer, so try different temperatures.
-I put about a cup of milk in a large mug for 1.5 minutes in the microwave.
+When I had one of these, I put about a cup of milk in a large mug for 1.5 minutes in the microwave.
 Some people like it hotter, some colder.
 After heating, just use this whisk for 15-20 seconds, and you will have foam!
 Here is a quick video from America’s Test Kitchen for this technique.

 Yup, you can just heat milk, then put it in a mason jar or some other sealable container and shake it.
 Done!